Course navigation

 What are Claude Skills?

-A skill is a SKILL.md file that gives Claude a set of instructions, a checklist, or a multi-step procedure.
-Claude loads the skill when it's relevant, or you invoke it directly by typing /skill-name.
+A skill is a SKILL.md file that gives Claude a procedure, checklist, or set of instructions.
+Claude loads it when relevant, or you invoke it directly with /skill-name.

-Skills work across Claude.ai, Claude Code, and the API — write once, use everywhere.
-They follow the open Agent Skills standard, so they're portable across AI tools.
+Skills work across Claude.ai, Claude Code, and the API.
+They follow the open Agent Skills standard, so the same format is portable across tools.

-ℹ️ Info: Unlike CLAUDE.md, a skill's full content loads only when the skill runs.
-Large reference docs, step-by-step procedures, or example collections cost almost nothing in context until you actually need them.
+Unlike CLAUDE.md, a skill's full content loads only when the skill runs.
+Large reference docs or step-by-step procedures cost almost nothing in context until you need them.

 When should you create a skill?